 Can Invokana cause weight loss?

 Depending on the person, Invokana can cause weight loss.
 According to the Invokana website, people can experience an average of two to three percent in weight reduction.
 However, there are different factors that can affect weight loss.
 For instance, dosage affects how much weight is lost.
-Using Invokana with other diabetes medications is another factor as well.
+Using Invokana with other diabetes medications is also another factor.

 Is Invokana safe to take?